thpar/ugent_bib/README.md

 ## UGent Bibliography ###

-This Drupal module uses the API of [Ghent University Academic Bibliography]['biblio'] to fetch publications of a given UGent student or personnel member and display them as a block or a page on a Drupal site.
+This Drupal module uses the API of [Ghent University Academic Bibliography][biblio] to fetch publications of a given UGent student or personnel member and display them as a block or a page on a Drupal site.

 The module creates a block that can be added to any node or user-page.
 If it can find a field `field_ugent_id` in the bundle,